Our Renovation Project

 magine a small Maine community whose economic growth and cultural identity is informed and inspired by the performing arts; where greater access to world-class performers has led to a surge of economic development and well-being; where children participate with artists, musicians, and actors on stage, and learn from them in their own classrooms; and where these experiences are accessible and affordable for all.

-If you live near Gardiner, Maine and have experienced the Johnson Hall Performing Arts Center, you likely know first-hand of this cultural and economic phenomenon.
-And the best news is that Johnson Hall is just beginning to fulfill its potential as a stimulating and vibrant regional asset.
+If you live near Gardiner, Maine and have experienced the Johnson Hall Opera House, you likely know first-hand of this cultural and economic phenomenon.
+The best news is that Johnson Hall is just beginning to fulfill its potential as a stimulating and vibrant regional asset.

-To follow along with our progress, click here to visit our Renovations News blog
+To review what our process and progress looked like, click here to visit our Renovations News blog

 The Project

-After years of building a performing arts organization with a growing audience base, excellent educational programs, strong community partnerships, and a reputation for artistic quality and fiscal responsibility, Johnson Hall has outgrown its current space and is ready to expand and complete renovations to its three-story, two-theater performing arts facility.
+After years of building a performing arts organization with a growing audience base, excellent educational programs, strong community partnerships, and a reputation for artistic quality and fiscal responsibility, Johnson Hall Opera House outgrew its space and in early 2024 completed a $9.2 million renovation to its three-story, two-theater performing arts facility.

-- A 400-seat theater on the 3rd floor, with an upper balcony, raked seating to improve sight lines, and state-of-the-art sound, lighting, and projection equipment;
+• A 400-seat theater on the 3rd floor, with an upper balcony, raked seating that improved sight lines, and state-of-the-art sound, lighting, and projection equipment

-- A gracious lobby and concessions area, restrooms, and a green room/dressing room for performers on the 2nd floor;
+• A gracious lobby area, restrooms, and a 2nd floor green room/dressing room for performers

-- An expanded foyer and full-service box office on the ground floor; and
+• An expanded foyer and full-service box office on the ground floor

 Community Partnership

-The fully renovated venue will have the capacity to host community events such as dance recitals, regional high school musicals, and graduations.
-The Opera House also will provide opportunities for local government and community nonprofit gatherings that require a large and welcoming space, state-of-the-art audio/visual equipment, and a comfortable environment.
+We have the capacity to host community events such as dance recitals, regional high school musicals, and graduations.
+Johnson Hall Opera House will also provide opportunities for local government and community nonprofit gatherings that require a large and welcoming space, state-of-the-art audio/visual equipment, and a comfortable environment.

-Johnson Hall intends to be an engine of economic opportunity for the Kennebec Valley community.
-Building on 150 years of entertainment in the old Opera House, we are committed to this goal and welcome any and all support from across the state and throughout the Northeast.
+Johnson Hall Opera House intends to be an engine of economic opportunity for the Kennebec Valley community.
+Building on 160 years of entertainment in the old Opera House, we are committed to this goal and welcome any and all support from across the state and throughout the Northeast.
 We invite you to join us!

 Raising Funds

-Our staff, Campaign Counsel, Campaign Committee, and Regional Advisory Council are working together to raise the funds needed to complete this historic project.
+Our staff, Campaign Counsel, Campaign Committee, and Regional Advisory Council worked together to raise the funds needed to complete this historic project.

 Our Professional Team

-In addition to the many community volunteers, board members, staff, and generous donors, Johnson Hall is working with a corps of professionals to fulfill the vision for the future, including:
+In addition to the many community volunteers, board members, staff, and generous donors, Johnson Hall Opera House worked with a corps of professionals to fulfill the vision for what now is our reality, including: